stusprime/uipress_skin/README.md

 # uipress_skin
-# Wordpress - UiPress Dashboard Skin
+# Wordpress - UiPress Dashboard Skin; Visually improve the styles of the UiPress.
+#